margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Imagine ##
 Imagine a world where all 7.2 billion people look up to the same Sun smiling.
+Imagine a world where all 7.2 billion people look out to the same horizon.
 Imagine a world where all 7.2 billion people sing freely.
 Imagine a world where all 7.2 billion people's hearts light up inside.
 Imagine a world where all 7.2 billion people love one another.